How Can We help?

 There are many ways that we can assist you with your studies.

 Your Disability Advisor will identify Reasonable Adjustments based on:

 - your disability, ongoing health condition or primary carer responsibilities

-Your Disability Advisor can provide you with information and advice about how to negotiate Reasonable Adjustments with academic staff based on your disability or ongoing medical condition, supporting documentation, and specific course requirements.
+Your Disability Advisor will provide you with information and advice about how to negotiate Reasonable Adjustments with academic staff.

-- Attendance - missing classes on an occasional basis without requiring a medical certificate.
-Please note: students will still need to meet any mandatory attendance requirements for all courses
+Attendance – absence from classes on an occasional basis without requiring a medical certificate.
+Note: students will still need to meet any mandatory or compulsory attendance requirements, and/or hurdle requirements for all courses

-- Assistive software/ equipment - e.g. magnification, text-to-speech, speech-to-text, infra-red receivers for hearing augmentation systems
+Assistive software/ equipment - e.g. magnification, text-to-speech, speech-to-text, screen reader, infra-red receivers for hearing augmentation systems

-- External services - e.g. captioning, transcriptions, interpreters
+Alternative formatting/ external services - e.g. captioning, transcriptions, AUSLAN interpreters

-Students requiring alternative formatting, external services, equipment, assistive software or accessible classrooms are encouraged to finalise their enrolment and contact Disability Support at least 4 weeks prior to the start of each semester so that sufficient time is available to organise relevant services and supports.
+Students requiring external services, equipment, assistive software, alternative formatting or accessible classrooms are encouraged to finalise their enrolment and contact their Disability Advisor at least 4 weeks prior to the start of each semester, so that sufficient time is available to organise relevant services and supports.
 There may be limitations to the types of Reasonable Adjustments that can be organised once a semester has commenced.